CMU-Perceptual-Computing-Lab/openpose/doc/installation/jetson_tx/installation_jetson_tx2_jetpack3.3.md

-OpenPose - Installation on Nvidia Jetson TX2
+OpenPose Doc - Installation - Installation on Nvidia Jetson TX2 JetPack 3.3
 ====================================
 Note that OpenPose for Nvidia Jetson TX2 was developed and it is maintained by the community.
 The OpenPose authors will not be able to provide official support for it.